vuongducphuong/documentation/content/applications/finance/accounting/taxes/taxcloud.rst

 Automatically detect the fiscal position
 ========================================

-Sales taxes are calculated in Odoo based on :doc:`fiscal positions <fiscal_positions>`.
+Sales taxes are calculated in Leansoft based on :doc:`fiscal positions <fiscal_positions>`.
 A fiscal position for the United States is created when enabling TaxCloud.

-You can configure Odoo to automatically detect to which customers the fiscal position should be applied.
+You can configure Leansoft to automatically detect to which customers the fiscal position should be applied.
 To do so, go to :menuselection:`Accounting Dashboard --> Configuration --> Accounting:
 Fiscal Positions` and select :guilabel:`Automatic Tax Mapping (TaxCloud)`.
 Enable :guilabel:`Detect Automatically` and then :guilabel:`Save`.